Student Role & Expectations

 3. Required Forms

 Student Agreement Form: Students and parents/guardians must sign this online form and submit it electronically for each session.
-By signing this form, students and parents/guardians are agreeing to act in accordance with E-School's policies and requirements.
+By signing this form, students and parents/guardians are agreeing to act in accordance with HOC's policies and requirements.
 The link to the online form will be provided in the registration confirmation email.
 (Hard copies will not be accepted.)

 4. Working Email Address